 At J. Sargeant Reynolds Community College, the goal of the Placement Testing program is to enroll students in courses that maximize their opportunity for success.
 Before registering, all students entering as curricular students must take placement tests in reading, writing, and mathematics.
-Placement testing is available by appointment at each JSRCC campus.
-A \$6 testing fee will be assessed.
-Tests can be scheduled by contacting the Testing Center on any campus, Downtown Campus- 523-5470, Parham Road Campus-523-5411, Western Campus- 523-5421.
+A \$6 (cash only) testing fee is required.
+Testing times can be found on the Testing Center website at www.reynolds.edu/testing or by contacting any campus Testing Center (Downtown Campus, 523-5470; Parham Road Campus, 523-5411; Western Campus, 523-5421).
+In general, students may not take a placement test in the same subject area more than one time in a four month period.
+Placement test scores are valid for a period of one year.